The United Kingdom is a founding member of the EBRD and a generous contributor to the Bank's work.

 United Kindgom and the EBRD: at a glance

 8.52% capital share

 The UK remains closely engaged in the Bank’s activities and is particularly involved in climate change issues at the multilateral and bilateral levels in the SEMED region and in Central Asia.
-The UK was among the very first donors to contribute to the EBRD - Ukraine Stabilisation and Sustainable Growth Multi-Donor Account.
-This enables the Bank to support Ukraine’s reform agenda and to combat corruption.
+The UK was among the very first donors to contribute to the EBRD - Ukraine Stabilisation and Sustainable Growth Multi-Donor Account, demonstrating its support for that country’s anti-corruption reform agenda and replenished funds in 2016

 It has provided valuable backing to our work in the early transition countries, including the Kyrgyz Republic and Tajikistan, and supported climate change mitigation and adaptation activities through the Sustainable Energy Initiative.
-In 2015, the UK government and the Bank signed an agreement of cooperation on the Bank’s Investment Climate and Governance Initiative.
+In 2015, the UK Government’s Good Governance Fund and the Bank signed an agreement of cooperation on the Bank’s Investment Climate and Governance Initiative.
 Resources of up to £2.6 million will provide important support to improve the investment climate and governance in Bosnia and Herzegovina, Georgia, Moldova, Serbia and Ukraine.

-UK-EBRD investment has been strong in Turkey with 59 per cent of joint investments, followed by Hungary with 21 per cent and Poland with 20 per cent.
-Broken down by sector, 36 per cent of joint United Kingdom-EBRD investment has been in industry, commerce and agribusiness; 29 per cent in energy; 19 per cent in infrastructure; 16 per cent in financial institutions.
+UK-EBRD investment has been strong in Turkey with 45 per cent of joint investments, followed by regional joint investments at 40 per cent and Hungary with 15 per cent.
+Broken down by sector, 40 per cent of joint United Kingdom-EBRD investment has been in industry, commerce and agribusiness, 22 per cent in energy, 21 per cent in infrastructure and 17 per cent in financial institutions.